khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 ## Dock Recommendations

+### Best Bang for Buck

+The best bang for buck for the majority of users would be the Belkin Thunderbolt 3 Express Dock HD soley for the reason of being insanely cheap on eBay while still including essential features:

+* Fresco Logic USB 3.0 Controller
+* Intel i210 PCIe Ethernet Controller
+* 85w USB-PD Charging
+* Single DisplayPort 1.2
+* Thunderbolt 3 passthrough
+  * can be used as additional DisplayPort output

+It's a very bare bones dock, but if all you need is some USB ports, PCIe Ethernet and DisplaPort, this dock is a great value!
+Ensure you look on used markets such as eBay to get better pricing, as these docks usually sit under $100 CAD without PSUs or just over with them.

+### Best Overall

 From my research, I've found that the best dock overall in the field seems to be CalDigit's TS3 Plus dock.
 The main reasons why:

 * Includes 3 dedicated USB Controllers